ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR007-dependency-injection.md

 `UserIdentity` can accept any dependency it needs without affecting the interface.
 Request handlers inside the application layer then make authorization decisions based on `GetCurrent`.

+### Comparison to Wlaschin book

+One could make the argument that passing `IStoryRepository` instead of only the needed functions we're still not explicit enough about dependencies.
+But passing individual functions leads to more arguments.
+Passing individual interface implementations is the middle ground between a single `IAppEnv` argument and individual functions (but perhaps we should backtrack and pass `IAppEnv`.
+Handlers aren't that long anyway and one can extract a list of depedencies by searching handler code for `env.`).

+While Wlaschin doesn't have an explicit `appEnv`, he still has to combine depedencies (the many functions).
+It just so happens more free floating in his code.

 ## Decision